 You now need to create the actual HTML page that we will add to Screenly.
 This page needs to be publicly accessible.
-If you’re using Dropbox to serve this file, you need to put the file in your ‘Public’ folder (you can get the URL by right-clicking and select ‘Copy Public URL’).
+If you are using Dropbox to serve this file, you need to put the file in your “Public” folder.
+You can get the URL by right-clicking the file within your Dropbox account and selecting “Copy Public URL.””

-Regardless of what way you’re using, you need to create a file with the HTML snippet from above and wrap it in an
+Regardless of how you are hosting the file, you need to create a new file with the HTML snippet from above wrapped in an

 <html> tag as follows: